 UVA rays penetrate deeply into the skin and can cause premature aging.
 UVB rays damage the superficial outer layer of the skin and can cause burning or skin cancer.
 So, Farber recommends that people with melasma “choose a broad-spectrum sunscreen that covers UVA and UVB.
 This pigment is best prevented by a physical sun blocker like titanium dioxide or zinc oxide with a minimum of SPF 30 plus tint.”

-She adds that, “hormonal changes can also contribute to this type of pigment change.
+She adds that “hormonal changes can also contribute to this type of pigment change.
 Discuss medications and other factors that may be flaring melasma with your provider as well as treatments to lighten it.”
 Treatments for melasma include chemical peels, microdermabrasion, dermabrasion, laser treatments or light therapy.

 Summer Skin Issue: Folliculitis

 Folliculitis is a common skin condition that looks like acne but is not.
-It can be caused by razor burn, hot tubs, yeast or if the follicles becomes infected by bacteria, most commonly staph.
+It can be caused by razor burn, hot tubs, yeast or if the follicles become infected by bacteria, most commonly staph.
 The red bumps can be itchy or sore, and if you get folliculitis on a recurring basis, you may need to see a doctor.
 Farber says folliculitis can worsen in the summer because of “sweating, humidity and rubbing.”

 Here is how Farber suggests preventing it: